-This brochure describes the benefits of Humana Medical Plan, Inc. under contract (CS 2110) between Humana and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of Humana Health Benefit Plan of Louisiana, Inc. under contract (CS 2940) between Humana and the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
 Customer Service may be reached at 1-800-4HUMANA, 1-800-448-6262 or through our website: https://feds.humana.com/.
-The addresses for the Humana Medical Plan, Inc. administrative offices are:
+The address for the Humana Health Benefit Plan of Louisiana, Inc. administrative office is: